alem-platform/frontend/landing/README.md

 ### Summary

 The final product will be a well-optimized and fully functional landing page that provides a seamless experience across all devices.

+## Suggestions

+If you have any suggestions for improvements to this project, please create an [Issue here](https://github.com/alem-platform/frontend/issues)